UID Label Requirements and Compliance: Everything to Know in 2026

 Common items requiring UID labels include: aircraft components and assemblies, ground vehicle parts, communications equipment, weapons systems and accessories, test equipment and tools, electronic systems and circuit boards, engines and power units, and any reparable or serialized spare parts meeting the threshold criteria.

 The U.S. Department of Defense launched the UID program in 2003 to address decades of asset management challenges, including incomplete property records, difficulty tracking items across their lifecycle, and lack of standardization among contractors and military services.
-Prior to UID implementation, the DoD lacked reliable, comprehensive information about what assets it owned, where they were located, and their current condition—a problem repeatedly highlighted by Government Accountability Office (GAO) audits.
+Prior to UID implementation, the DoD lacked reliable, comprehensive information about what assets it owned, where they were located, and their current condition, a problem repeatedly highlighted by Government Accountability Office (GAO) audits.

 The program evolved significantly in 2005 with the adoption of 2D Data Matrix barcodes as the standard machine-readable format, replacing earlier linear barcode systems that couldn’t encode sufficient data.
-MIL-STD-130, the governing specification, has undergone multiple revisions to refine marking requirements, improve data quality standards, and incorporate technological advances.
+MIL-STD-130, the governing specification, has undergone multiple revisions to refine UID marking requirements, improve data quality standards, and incorporate technological advances.

 As of 2025, MIL-STD-130N with Change 1 (November 2012) remains the current specification, though the DoD continues to refine implementation guidance and best practices based on lessons learned from over two decades of program operation.